Osman Hamdi Bey: Work

 Osman Hamdi was a prolific painter and author, whose work dealt with themes of archaeology, travel and folk customs in the Middle East.

 Hamdi studied painting in Paris under Gustave Boulanger and Jean-Léon Gérôme, two prominent artists in the French Orientalist school.
 Despite being trained by Gérôme and Boulanger, and his reproduction of European orientalist motifs, Hamdi's paintings present Ottoman subjects differently than his contemporaries' works, most notably giving them more active and intellectual roles.
 Hamdi's status as an Ottoman intellectual causes many to see his use of orientalist motifs as subversive and critical of European orientalism.
 During his lifetime, his artwork was displayed more frequently in Europe than in Turkey.

 From 1880 on, he exhibited in Paris, Vienna, Berlin, Munich and London, and started a Salon in Constantinople.
 His works bear witness to a patient and conscientious method, and may be considered as documents of art history.
 He was the first who dared break with the Turkish pictorial tradition.

-Among his works are Prophet’s Tomb at Brussa, Miraculous Springs (Paris 1904), Reading the Coran 1890, Theologian (Patrimony of the Austrian Court).
+Among his works are Prophet's Tomb at Brussa, Miraculous Springs (Paris 1904), Reading the Coran 1890, Theologian (Patrimony of the Austrian Court).

-These paintings can be found in private collections and in museums in Vienna, Paris, Liverpool, New York, Berlin and Constantinople (at the Palace of Dolma Bagdsche, at the home of Crown Prince Abdulmedjid).
+These paintings can be found in private collections and in museums in Vienna, Paris, Liverpool, New York, Philadelphia, Berlin and Constantinople (at the Palace of Dolma Bagdsche, at the home of Crown Prince Abdulmejid).

-His painting Reading the Coran has been exhibited at “XI BIENNALE INTERNATIONALE DES ANTIQUAIRES” in Paris in 1982 and at the “FINE ART OF THE NETHERLANDS” at the Waldorf-Astoria in New York in November 1982.
+His painting Reading the Coran has been exhibited at "XI Biennale Internationale des Antiquaires" in Paris in 1982 and at the "Fine Art of the Netherlands" at the Waldorf-Astoria in New York in November 1982.

 Museums

-Berlin “Persian Merchant”, Constantinople “Girl reading” and Liverpool “Young Emir studying”.
+Berlin "Persian Merchant", Constantinople "Girl reading" and Liverpool "Young Emir studying".